 - It takes a lot of time upfront to create.

-- You need to have a marketing plan.
+- You need to have a marketing and launch plan.
+Build it and they will come isn’t a strategy.